rsdoiel/antenna/north_america.md

 U.S. President-elect Donald Trump is moving quickly to fill his nascent administration with Republican officials who have been the most politically loyal to him in the four years he was out of office.

-Trump, according to various U.S. news accounts, has decided to name Florida Senator Marco Rubio as secretary of state, the country's top diplomat, and South Dakota Governor Kristi Noem as the Homeland Security chief.
+Trump, according to various U.S. news accounts, intends to nominate Florida Senator Marco Rubio as secretary of state, the country’s top diplomat, but that announcement has yet to be made.

+On Tuesday night, he announced South Dakota Governor Kristi Noem as his choice for Homeland Security chief.
+Other Cabinet-level picks announced Tuesday night include Pete Hegseth as the head of the Department of Defense, and John Ratcliffe as the director of the CIA.

-Both Rubio and Noem were on Trump's short list of possible vice-presidential running mates several months ago.
+Both Rubio and Noem were on Trump’s short list of possible vice presidential running mates several months ago.
 While Trump later picked first-term Ohio Senator JD Vance, now the vice president-elect, to join him on the Republican national ticket, both Rubio and Noem remained Trump stalwarts as he easily won the election last week over Democratic Vice President Kamala Harris.

+Ratcliffe was the nation’s sixth Director of National Intelligence, serving for the last eight months of the Trump administration after a rocky confirmation process.
+Hegseth is a veteran and a Fox News host.

+Trump also announced that billionaire businessman Elon Musk and entrepreneur and former Republican presidential candidate Vivek Ramaswamy will lead what he called the Department of Government Efficiency.
+The announcement said they would provide advice and guidance to “drive large-scale structural reform” of the federal government.

+Trump also announced on Tuesday that he has chosen William McGinley as White House counsel.

-Trump has settled on Michael Waltz, a Florida congressman, as his national security adviser.
+Trump also has settled on Michael Waltz, a Florida congressman, as his national security adviser.
 Waltz earlier this year supported a long-shot Republican legislative effort to rename Washington's international airport for Trump.

 Trump on Monday also named Thomas Homan, his former acting immigration chief, to be his "border czar" to head efforts to deport undocumented migrants living in the U.S., possibly millions, back to their home countries.
 News accounts reported that Stephen Miller, another vocal anti-migrant adviser who served in Trump's first term, would be named as Trump's deputy chief of staff for policy.